Instructor: Miya Natsuhara

 - An assignment that has been found to involve academic misconduct may not be resubmitted (see below).

 Resubmissions will be graded and the new grades will fully replace the previous grades.
 The new grade will be based entirely on the resubmitted work, meaning that your grades may go down when resubmitting.
-An assignment may be resubmitted up to 3 weeks after feedback for the assignment has been released.
 In addition, while every effort is made to identify all areas that could be improved when grading, feedback is not guaranteed to be exhaustive.
 Be sure to consult all available resources and materials to ensure your work meets all guidelines.
 Please see the Programming Assignments page for information on how to make resbmissions and when they are due.

-Since there are a limited number of weeks in the quarter, it is very important that you stay on top of your work as much as possible.
-Our resubmission policy is designed such that a student should only use a single resubmission on any particular assignment throughout the quarter, shortly after receiving feedback.
-This means that it is very important for you complete as much of each assignment as you can by the initial submission date, so that you can receive feedback on more of that assignment before using a resubmission on it later.
-Note that there are 8 assignments this quarter and we plan to have 8 resubmission opportunities.
-While you may resubmit any assignment whose due date has passed in a given resubmission cycle, it is strongly recommended that you only resubmit each assignment once.
-By resubmitting an assignment multiple times, you are effectively forfeiting the opportunity to resubmit another assignment.
-You have a finite number of resubmissions this quarter - so use them wisely!
+Single Resubmission per assignment: Since there are a limited number of weeks in the quarter, it is very important that you stay on top of your work as much as possible.
+Our resubmission policy is designed such that you should only be using a single resubmission on any particular assignment throughout the quarter.
+This means that it is very important for you to complete as much of each assignment as you can by the initial submission date, so that you can receive feedback on more of that assignment before using a resubmission on it later.

 There are no retake opportunities for the final exam due to its placement at the end of the quarter, and its role as a culminating assessment where you can demonstrate your proficiency in the course concepts you have been practicing all quarter.